 Windows 10’s Redstone 4 (version 1803) is the next major release set to deliver a new wave of features and improvements.
-Although we’re still in the early days, there has been a number of previews unveiling a number of changes coming to the platform.
+Although we’re still months away from the final release, there has been a number of previews unveiling a number of changes coming to the platform.

-In this guide, we’ll take a closer look at the new features and changes Microsoft is working on for the fifth feature update for Windows 10 coming in 2018.
-(You can follow the Redstone 4 development here.)
+In this guide, we’ll take a closer look at the new features and changes Microsoft has been working for the fifth feature update for Windows 10 releasing in spring 2018 — which it’s rumored to be called the “Spring Creators Update” –.